aistabci/abci-docs/en/docs/tips/sregistry-cli.md

 ```

 Get the image and save it as a ``mytensorflow.simg`` file.
-From the next time, you only need to load the module, add the PATH environment variable, and change the umask.
+From the next time, you only need to load the module and change the umask.
 ```
 [username@es1 ~]$ umask
 0027